 I order most of my parts from China, and since shipping takes forever, I like to keep quite a lot of parts on hand.

-I have three drawer cabinets for small components and use different sizes of transparent plastic boxes for bigger things.
+I have three drawer cabinets for small components and use different sizes of clear plastic boxes for bigger things.
 To keep track of my projects, parts and stock levels; I’m using a self-made logistics system.

 By setting reorder points, the system can also notify me when it’s time to refill the stock.
 The logistics system is pretty useful, but also a lot of fun to make and maintain.
 I’m one of those people that find logistics enjoyable.